blockchaingate/kblib/kanbanwebapi.md

  - Number - The number of transactions in the given block

 ### kanban.getUncle
 ```
 kanbanwebapi.kanban.getUncle(blockHashOrNumber, uncleIndex)
 ```
+Returns a blocks uncle by a given uncle index position.
 #### Parameters
- - <b>blockHashOrNumber</b> - String|Number - The hash or block number of the block containing the transaction
+ - <b>blockHashOrNumber</b> - String|Number - The hash or block number.
+Or the string "genesis", "latest" or "pending" as in the default block parameter.
- - <b>uncleIndex</b> - Number - The index of the uncle for the chosen block
+ - <b>uncleIndex</b> - Number - The index position of the uncle

 #### Return Type
  - block object: